Active ingredients: leflunomide

 Always read the label.
 If symptoms persist see your healthcare professional.

-WHITE TO ALMOST WHITE, ROUND FILM-COATED TABLETS WITH THE EMBOSSING ZBN.
+WHITE TO ALMOST WHITE, ROUND FILM-COATED TABLETS WITH THE EMBOSSING ZBN ON ONE SIDE

 Do I need a prescription?